balancer/docs-v3/docs/developer-reference/contracts/vault-api.md

     bool paysYieldFees;
 }

-struct PoolRoleAccounts {
+/**
+ * @notice Represents the accounts holding certain roles for a given pool.
+This is passed in on pool registration.
+ * @param pauseManager Account empowered to pause/unpause the pool (note that governance can always pause a pool)
+ * @param swapFeeManager Account empowered to set static swap fees for a pool (or 0 to delegate to governance)
+ * @param poolCreator Account empowered to set the pool creator fee (or 0 if all fees go to the protocol and LPs) */ struct PoolRoleAccounts {
     address pauseManager;
     address swapFeeManager;
     address poolCreator;
 }

-struct LiquidityManagement {
+/**
+ * @notice Represents a pool's liquidity management configuration.
+ * @param disableUnbalancedLiquidity If set, liquidity can only be added or removed proportionally
+ * @param enableAddLiquidityCustom If set, the pool has implemented `onAddLiquidityCustom`
+ * @param enableRemoveLiquidityCustom If set, the pool has implemented `onRemoveLiquidityCustom`
+ * @param enableDonation If set, the pool will not revert if liquidity is added with AddLiquidityKind.DONATION */ struct LiquidityManagement {
     bool disableUnbalancedLiquidity;
     bool enableAddLiquidityCustom;